Feedback on mandatory registration for platform providers

 • Platforms that use technology to deliver services.

-While feedback agreed that the overall function for Platform Providers was connecting providers, there was also general support for ensuring that the definition only captures services that receive NDIS payments (for example, a website that provides a simple directory service without charging may not be included in the definition).
+While feedback agreed that the overall function for Platform Providers was connecting participants to workers, there was also general support for ensuring that the definition only captures services that receive NDIS payments (for example, a website that provides a directory service without charging may not be included in the definition).

 Building on the definitions of other regulators

-Of the four definition models proposed, the strongest support was for:
+Of the four definition models proposed, the strongest support was for both Models 1 & 2:

 • Model 1: Based on the NDIS Commission inquiry into Platform Providers